Exchizz/ext4_giggles/README.md

 dd if=fs_ext4.img bs=4096 skip=33792 count=1 status=none | xxd -s 0 -l 12 -b
 ```

-dd will then print th eoutput of the file.
+dd will then print the output of the file and converted into ascii by xxd